Forms, surveys, bug reports, or feedback boards — which one to use?

 Bug reporting

 Bug reporting is Yaplet's heritage feature.
-One click from your widget and the user's report bundles a screenshot (with optional annotations), a short screen recording, the last ~30 seconds of session replay, browser console logs, network logs, and full device metadata — all attached to a ticket on your bug board.
+One click from your widget and the user's report bundles a screenshot (with optional annotations), a short screen recording, a session replay of the browsing that led up to the report, browser console logs, network logs, and full device metadata — all attached to a ticket on your bug board.
 No form filling beyond a brief description.

 Use bug reporting when your primary goal is quality assurance and you want automatic context instead of relying on users to describe what happened.